Yuxin-Zhang-Jasmine/DRUSvar/README.md

-# Diffusion Reconstruction of Ultrasound Images with Informative Uncertainty
+# Ultrasound Imaging Based on the Variance of a Diffusion Restoration Model

 The structure of the repository is:
 ```bash